What is a sitemap for a website?

 A sitemap isn’t a single-use tool.
 It’s something that different pros will use in different ways throughout the development process and even after your site is live.

-A sitemap ensures your pages and content stay organized which makes it easier for visitors to navigate and search engines to crawl.
+A sitemap ensures your pages and content stay organized which makes it easier for visitors to navigate and search engine crawlers to index.

 Working from a sitemap has a couple big benefits, it allows you to get into production faster and makes development more efficient.

-A solid sitemap helps you organize, create and gather content, build an interlinking strategy and guide your audience toward conversions.
+A solid sitemap helps you organize, create and gather content, build an internal linking strategy and guide your audience toward conversions.

 As an owner, a sitemap is a perfect way to see the entire site structure at a glance, confirming all is well and making it easy to spot issues.